firebase/FirebaseUI-Android/auth/README.md

 #### Google
 By default, FirebaseUI requests the `email` and `profile` scopes when using Google Sign In.
-If you would like to request additional scopes from the user, add a string array resource to your application like this:
+If you would like to request additional scopes from the user, add a string array resource named `google_permissions` to your `strings.xml` file like this:

 ```xml
 <!--